dirien/docs-3/docs/README.md

 ## Use-cases

-You can use inlets as a stand-alone networking tool, or integrate it into a platform to extend functionality for your users.

 ### For companies - hybrid cloud, multi-cluster and partner access

-* Low-maintenance, secure, and quick alternative to a VPN
 * To connect hundreds or thousands of clients without making them part of your corporate network
+* To migrate on-premises databases and APIs to public cloud
+* Exposing private API endpoints to third-parties and partners
 * To build a hybrid cloud between existing servers and public cloud for: CI, e2e testing, or for accessing legacy databases and IT systems
-* To migrate on-premises databases and APIs to public cloud
+* Low-maintenance, secure, and quick alternative to a VPN
 * To connect to the private environments of your customers in a SaaS product
 * For command and control of: services within private VPCs, IoT devices, and Point of Sale (PoS)
-* Exposing private API endpoints to third-parties and partners
 * As a cheaper, easier alternative to a data-center uplink or managed product like AWS Direct Connect or Azure Express Route

 ### For teams and individuals - for public tunnels and Kubernetes connectivity